 28 And when he had thus spoken, he went ahead, ascending toward Jerusalem.

 29 And it came to pass, when he had come near to Bethphage and Bethany, at the mountain called the Mount of Olives, he sent two of his disciples, 30 Saying, "Go into the village over against you, in which at your entering you will find a colt tied, on which no man has ever sat.
-Loose him and bring him here.
-31 And if any man asks you, 'Why do you loose him?' you shall say thus to him: 'Because the Lord has need of him.'"
+Untie him and bring him here.
+31 And if any man asks you, 'Why do you untie him?' you shall say thus to him: 'Because the Lord has need of him.'"
 32 And those who were sent, went and found even as he had said to them.
-33 And as they were loosing the colt, its owners said to them, "Why do you loose the colt?"
+33 And as they were untying the colt, its owners said to them, "Why do you untie the colt?"
 34 And they said, "The Lord has need of him."
 35 Then they brought him to Jesus, cast their garments upon the colt, and set Jesus upon him.
 36 And as he went, they spread their clothes in the way.
 37 And when he had come near, even now at the descent of the Mount of Olives, the whole multitude of the disciples began to rejoice and praise God with a loud voice for all the mighty works that they had seen, 38 Saying, "'Blessed is the King who comes in the name of the Lord.'
 Peace in heaven and glory in the highest."

 39 And some of the Pharisees from among the multitude said to him, "Master, rebuke your disciples."
 40 And he answered and said to them, "I tell you, that if these should hold their peace, the stones would immediately cry out."